stancsz/AgentProgrammingLanguage/PRD.md

 Functional:
 - Human-readable syntax for tasks, steps, variables, control flow, assertions.
 - Parser that emits an AST and JSON/YAML IR.
-- Translator that maps AST to LLM prompts or to an interpreter runtime.
+- Translator that maps AST to LLM prompts or to an interpreter runtime, with pluggable backends for LangGraph and other orchestration targets.
 - Test harness that runs examples deterministically (with mock LLM).
 - CLI to validate, lint, run, and test APL scripts.
+- Static type checker (Python-aligned syntax + capability/effect system) and code generator that emits human-readable Python modules (`.py`) as well as portable IR artifacts.

 Non-functional:
 - Secure defaults (no external side-effects by default).